Agenus and Bristol Myers Squibb Announce Exclusive Global License for Agenus' Anti-TIGIT Bispecific Antibody Program

+Agenus to receive a $200 million upfront payment and up to $1.36 billion in milestone payments

-Bristol-Myers+Squibb+Company (NYSE: BMY) and Agenus Inc. (NASDAQ: AGEN) today announced that they have entered into a definitive agreement under which Bristol Myers Squibb will be granted a global exclusive license to Agenus proprietary bispecific antibody program, AGEN1777, that blocks TIGIT and a second undisclosed target.
+NEW YORK and LEXINGTON, Mass., May 18, 2021 (GLOBE NEWSWIRE) -- Bristol-Myers Squibb Company (: BMY) and Agenus Inc. ( AGEN) today announced that they have entered into a definitive agreement under which Bristol Myers Squibb will be granted a global exclusive license to Agenus proprietary bispecific antibody program, AGEN1777, that blocks TIGIT and a second undisclosed target.
 AGEN1777 is an Fc-enhanced antibody in late preclinical development designed to target major inhibitory receptors expressed on T and NK cells to improve anti-tumor activity.
 In preclinical studies this approach has shown significant potential in tumor models where anti-PD-1 or anti-TIGIT monospecific antibodies alone are ineffective.

 Under the agreement, Bristol Myers Squibb will become solely responsible for the development and any subsequent commercialization of AGEN1777 and its related products worldwide.
 Agenus will receive a $200 million upfront payment and up to $1.36 billion in development, regulatory and commercial milestones in addition to tiered double-digit royalties on net product sales.
 Agenus will retain options to conduct clinical studies under the development plan, to conduct combination studies with certain other Agenus pipeline assets, and also, upon commercialization, to co-promote AGEN1777 in the US.
 The agreement is subject to clearance under the Hart-Scott-Rodino Antitrust Improvements Act of 1976.